Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 for materials conversion.
 Initially, the plan is to use the tailings from subterranean construction as above-ground building materials, and it won't take much to convert rubble back into stone blocks.
-Along with that will be timber, from Earth and some of the Cimbrean timber from further along the coast---you may remember the really big trees we overflew?
+Along with that will be timber, from Earth and some of the Cimbrean timber from further along the coast-you may remember the really big trees we overflew?

 > We'd like very much for you to come see the construction site when you have time.
 I know you had hoped to assign some Ironclaw or Stoneback construction supervisors to us, but I think what we have already will be sufficient.
-There's a strong feeling among the Females here that we ought to build this ourselves---perhaps a break with the past traditions of depending on the Male clans for support, and perhaps it's simply that we know the effort can't be spared.
+There's a strong feeling among the Females here that we ought to build this ourselves-perhaps a break with the past traditions of depending on the Male clans for support, and perhaps it's simply that we know the effort can't be spared.
 Whatever the reason, the interest from Females among the refugee population has been startling, and it's encouraging.